Volcanic gas: Current emissions of volcanic gases to the atmosphere

 Present day global emissions of volcanic gases to the atmosphere can be classified as eruptive or non-eruptive.
 Although all volcanic gas species are emitted to the atmosphere, the emissions of CO2 (a greenhouse gas) and SO2 have received the most study.

 It has long been recognized that eruptions contribute much lower total SO2 emissions than passive degassing does.
-Fischer et al (2019) estimated that, from 2005 to 2015, SO2 emissions during eruptions were 2.6 teragrams (Tg or 1012g) per year and during non-eruptive periods of passive degassing were 23.2 ± 2Tg per year.
+Fischer et al (2019) estimated that, from 2005 to 2015, SO2 emissions during eruptions were 2.6 teragrams (Tg or 1012g or 0.907 gigatons Gt) per year and during non-eruptive periods of passive degassing were 23.2 ± 2Tg per year.
 During the same time interval, CO2 emissions from volcanoes during eruptions were estimated to be 1.8 ± 0.9 Tg per year and during non-eruptive activity were 51.3 ± 5.7 Tg per year.
 Therefore, CO2 emissions during volcanic eruptions are less than 10% of CO2 emissions released during non-eruptive volcanic activity.

 The 15 June 1991 eruption of Mount Pinatubo (VEI 6) in the Philippines released a total of 18 ± 4 Tg of SO2.
 Such large VEI 6 eruptions are rare and only occur once every 50 – 100 years.
 The 2010 eruptions of Eyjafjallajökull (VEI 4) in Iceland emitted a total of 5.1 Tg CO2.
 VEI 4 eruptions occur about once per year.

-For comparison, human burning of fossil fuels and production of cement released 36,300 Tg CO2 into the atmosphere in 2015.
-Therefore, the amount of CO2 emitted due to human activity is 600 times the amount of CO2 annually released by volcanoes.
-However, some recent volcanic CO2 emission estimates are higher than Fischer et al (2019).
+For comparison, Le Quéré, C. et al estimates that human burning of fossil fuels and production of cement processed 9.3 Gt carbon per year from 2006 through 2015, creating up to 34.1 Gt CO2 annually.

+Some recent volcanic CO2 emission estimates are higher than Fischer et al (2019).
 The estimates of Burton et al. (2013) of 540 Tg CO2/year and of Werner et al. (2019) of 220 - 300 Tg CO2/year take into account diffuse CO2 emissions from volcanic regions.
-Even considering the highest estimate of volcanic CO2 emissions of 540 Tg CO2/year, current CO2 emission by human activity of 36,300 Tg CO2/year is 67 times higher.